mruxsaksriskul/wordpress_support/README.md

  *  chef-nginx - To install Nginx.
  *  chef-php - To install PHP.
  *  chef-php-fpm - To install the PHP-FPM.
- *  chef-gdp-base-linux - To install the base components needed on the server.
+ *  yum-epel - To install some components needed on the server.

 ##  Data Bags